jncraton/connectiongrammar/readme.md

 ![](examples/castle-pcfg.png)

 That's obviously not an inspired work of creative genius, but it does provide much more interest than the plain wall.
-This sort of probabilistic rule-based design could be applied to many areas of product development and design to create new product alterations.
+This type of probabilistic rule-based design could be applied to many areas of product development and design to create new product alterations.

 Augmented Design Example
 ------------------------